eliovr/visualgng/README.md

 - `gng.kmeans(k: Int)`: takes a number for k as an integer and returns a `KMeansModel`.
 Will run K-means on the trained units and visually encode the result in the force-directed graph.
 - `gng.getSelected`: returns the ids (as `Array[Int]`) of the selected nodes/units (i.e., selected in the graph).
 - `gng.groupSelected(name: String)`: assigns a name to the group selected nodes.
-- `model`: returns the `GNGModel` instance.
+- `gng.model`: returns the `GNGModel` instance.
 This can be used as a transformer (in the SparkML sense) on new data.

 #### Exporting results

 The `gng` object and the model (`gng.model`), have three methods to export the trained model:

-- `saveAsJSON(filePath: String)`: saves the model as a JSON string of the form
+- `gng.saveAsJSON(filePath: String)`: saves the model as a JSON string of the form
     ```json
     {
       "nodes": [{